 For the aforementioned portfolio hedges, the combined assets and liabilities together with the designated hedging instruments have an interest rate sensitivity of close to zero.
 Consequently, the fair value movements of the combined portfolio will not affect the income statement materially.
 Since the hedging instruments continue to be measured at fair value, while the loans are recorded on the basis of historic cost, a basis adjustment to the loans is recorded to offset the changes in value of the corresponding swaps.
-NWB Bank assesses the results on a weekly basis and reports monthly to the ALCO.
+NWB Bank assesses and reports the results to the ALCO on a bi-weekly basis.